-There are a number of features that make the Multi Unit Home so much more sustainable; shared walls/floors/roofs reduce energy use, shared land and smaller dwelling units allow population growth without any sprawl, and high density allows existing neighbourhoods to become walkable thus reducing the use of fossil fuel.
+There are a number of physical reasons that make the Multi Unit Home so much more sustainable; shared walls/floors/roofs reduce energy use, shared land and smaller dwelling units allow population growth without any sprawl, and high density allows existing neighbourhoods to become walkable thus reducing the use of fossil fuel.

-Now consider what happens to the remaining homes in this neighbourhood, who benefit from the walkable lifestyles that are possible as a result of the cumulative effect of Multi Unit Home infill projects.
+Now consider what happens to the remaining homes within this neighbourhood (99 households of every 100 each year), who benefit from the walkable lifestyles that are possible as a result of the cumulative effect of Multi Unit Home infill projects.